VeryGoodOpenSource/dart_frog/docs/docs/deploy/clever-cloud.md

 :::

 :::tip
-By default, our runtime is scaled to **XS**, which is 1 CPU / 1Gio RAM, if you want less for the tests you can scale it down using.
+By default, the runtime is scaled to **XS**, which is 1 CPU / 1Gio RAM, if you want to scale it down for testing purposes you can use the following:

 ```bash
 clever scale --flavor nano